3kh0/ext-remover/README.md

 [**🔼 Back to top**](#ext-remover)

 ## GoGuardian GoAway *GoGuardian bypass*

-No idea whatsoever how this went through

-THIS EXPLOIT WILL NOT WORK FOR YOU IF YOU HAVE ANY OTHER EXTENSION BESIDES GOGUARDIAN
+THIS EXPLOIT WILL NOT WORK FOR YOU IF YOU HAVE ANY EXTENSION BESIDES GOGUARDIAN

 ### Getting Started
 1. Obviously (but still needs to be said due to skids), make sure GoGuardian is actually installed